micheleusuelli/micheleusuelli.github.io/articles-html/dsscrum/dsscrum.md

 Ultimately, the tool is automatically running the machine learning model and advising the end user about an action to take.

-The delivery is modular in the sense that each user story is small enough to be completed within 2-3 weeks.

 To ensure consistency and avoid communication gaps, a solution is to define a quality checklist for each type of user stories.

 To speed-up the delivery process, it is also possible to define how the delivery team works together on each user story and what are the key milestones.

+The delivery is modular in the sense that each user story is small enough to be completed within 2-3 weeks.
+Also, each user story released a full-fledged piece of work with all the required attributes.

 ## Conclusions